johnsnewby/load-test/README.md

 ## Kubernetes Usage

-To use load-test an applicatiopn on a k8s pod, from that pod, first build a binary which will work on your target system.
+To use load-test an application on a k8s pod, from that pod, first build a binary which will work on your target system.
 For x86 systems the target `86_64-unknown-linux-musl` may help reduce any libc dependencies.
 To compile on Ubuntu for an x88 target:

 ```
 $ sudo apt install musl-dev musl-tools